 - What makes you get up in the morning?
 Discover what drives them, a little about them and their personality.

 - What is your 3 year plan?
-Find out direction they want to take with their career and whether that fits your business.
+Find out the direction they want to take with their career and whether that fits your business.

 Don't forget to let the candidate interview you as well.
-It is just as important that they feel the job is a right for them.
+It is just as important that they feel the job is right for them.
 Give them non-monetary reasons why working for you is the best decision they could make.
-Perhaps your company has a big social scene with lots of fun events, an extra weeks paid holiday or training opportunities to develop their skills.
+Perhaps your company has a big social scene with lots of fun events, an extra week's paid holiday or training opportunities to develop their skills.
 Whatever it is, make sure you sell it!

 Try before you buy

-The best way to discover is if someone is really up for the job is by testing them with a small snippet of work.
+The best way to discover if someone is really up for the job is by testing them with a small snippet of work.
 Not only does this give you an indication of their capabilities but also whether they can understand instructions and how quickly they can work under pressure.